INestorov/Craps/README.md

 * POST /craps/play-multiple-games: Play multiple rounds of the Craps game.
-    * Request Parameters: numberOfRounds (integer): Number of games to play.
+    * Request Parameters: numberOfGames (integer): Number of games to play.
     * Request Body: GameRequest with stake and game type.
     * Response: List of GameResponse with the game outcomes for each round.